 The School of Business and Economics strives for good matches between students and supervisors of Master theses.
 A good match usually requires that the student has attended courses dealing with theoretical models and/or empirical methods relevant for the research question to be addressed in the Master thesis.
 At the point where you still have the choice of which courses to attend, you should therefore think ahead and choose courses that are likely to be helpful for your Master thesis.

-Suggestions for a Master theses in the summer term 2022 are:
+Suggestions for a Master theses in the upcoming summer term 2023 are:

 Chair for HRM & Organization (Prof. Pull and team):